mgrave/School_Admission_Form/README.md

 ## Contributing

-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
+If you want to contribute to this project, feel free to fork the repository and submit a pull request.
 Any contributions are welcome!

 ## Contact